00f2ff/Endeavor/ideas.md

 I should be able to pull the price of what's leftover from some futures indexes.
 If users don't know where they came from, I can just use past results; otherwise I can also try pulling that data from other sources

+## TODO

+- [ ] Make the parser return either JSON or a JS object (see v0.0.1/csv_parser.py)
+- [ ] Identify a mapping technology (in meantime it'll just be a dropdown)
+- [ ] Create algorithm and presets for different mining companies
+- [ ] Create mining gameplay
+- [ ] Find historical data on sales prices of various metals (https://www.quandl.com/data/ODA/PIORECR_USD-Iron-Ore-Price looks like Quandl will have a lot of the data I want.)
+- [ ] Determine game mechanics around metal price.
+Pseudo-random?
+Historical where one day = 1 minute?
+- [ ] Determine if I'll implement different game mechanics for things like placer deposits, clay/gravel/sand, gemstones (see https://en.wikipedia.org/wiki/Placer_deposit)